 The first panel, How AI Helps Fight Wildfires, centered around tools that assist in prediction of wildfires in order to combat their spread.
 Dr. Nobre spoke alongside Cathy Foley who is Australia’s Chief Scientist.
 The moderator began by asking, are fires in the Amazon mostly natural or human-caused?
 Dr. Nobre started the presentation by highlighting that tropical forests are the only biome in which the ecological evolution over tens of millions of years did not allow fires to spread due to them being closed canopy.
 Four percent of solar radiation reaches the forest floor and the dry season is very short.
 There is rain even during the dry season so the soil is very wet year round.
 The rainfall systems in the Amazon have “green ocean clouds,” meaning the clouds over the ocean are lower and shallower, so there are fewer lightning strikes compared to other biomes.
 Even when lightning strikes in the Amazon, the ground matter is so wet, that it only propagates a few meters.
-These factors explain why the Amazon has the highest biodiversity, because fire was not a natural element in its evolution.
 Even when there is a serious drought, there might be a large-scale fire, but this drought would only occur once or twice per century, so the forest would have sufficient time to regenerate.

-The second panel, The Amazon at a Crossroads, centered around strengthening collaboration and enabling the bio-economy of the Amazon to deliver sustainable benefits for people and the planet.
-Dr. Nobre spoke alongside Brazil’s Minister of the Environment Marina Silva, Colombia’s Minister of Environment Maria Susana Muhamad, Governor Barbalho of Pará, and social entrepreneur Derek Gallo.
+The second panel, The Amazon at a Crossroads, centered around strengthening collaboration and enabling the bioeconomy of the Amazon to deliver sustainable benefits for people and the planet.
+Dr. Nobre spoke alongside Brazil’s Minister of the Environment and Climate Change Marina Silva, Colombia’s Minister of Environment Maria Susana Muhamad, Governor Helder Barbalho of Pará, and social entrepreneur Derek Gallo.
 The moderator, CEO of the Nature Conservancy Jennifer Morris, began by emphasizing how the Amazon is a global public good and that in 2021 alone, we lost a portion of the Amazon that is half the size of Switzerland.

 Dr. Nobre presented on the severity of the tipping point in the Amazon and emphasized the solutions found in the Science Panel for the Amazon publications.
 He covered how the dry seasons are happening 4-5 weeks longer than normal and how the southern portion has become a carbon source, climate change and land-use change being the main drivers.
 Dr. Nobre was then asked what should be the first action of the new government in the Amazon to save the region.
 He responded by stating that all Amazon countries need to move quickly, pointing to SPA’s main recommendation to get to zero deforestation and zero degradation immediately, the key to saving the Amazon.

-Marina Silva followed Dr. Nobre by stating her priorities as Minister of the Environment, noting her previous experience as Minister of the Environment in 2003 in reducing deforestation by 83%.
+Marina Silva followed Dr. Nobre by stating her priorities as Minister of the Environment and Climate Change, noting her previous experience as Minister of the Environment in 2003 in reducing deforestation by 83%.
 She stated that the new government will have strong partnerships and new agencies to ensure that protection of the Amazon rainforest is a top priority, with an upcoming summit with President Silva and leaders of the Amazon countries in order to create a unified strategy.